ItharDev/RPG-Viewer-Client/README.md

     * Scale grid by dragging one of its corners.
 Move grid around using `Arrow keys` or `W A S D`
 * ![image](https://user-images.githubusercontent.com/70658690/214675490-301ee42f-5a21-480c-bf64-7c95b8a17ff7.png)
   Fog configuration
   * Restrict players' view.
-Add dynamic lighting and shadows to the scene
+Add dynamic lighting and shadows to the Scene

   ![image](https://user-images.githubusercontent.com/70658690/214681958-d89da85f-4b01-494e-b42c-af74ff1b5025.png)

-  * `Enable Fog of War`: Enables / disables fog of war for this scene.
+  * `Enable Fog of War`: Enables / disables Fog of War for this Scene.
-  * `Global lighting`: Light up the entire scene.
+  * `Global lighting`: Light up the entire Scene.
 Lights have no effect when this is enabled.
-  * `Fog colour`: Opens a colour picker where you can choose the colour for your fog.
+  * `Fog colour`: Opens a colour picker where you can choose the colour for your Fog.

       There is currently a known bug where you have to click this button at least twice to update the colour in the colour picker.
   * To save changes, click the `Save` button.
   * To discard changes, click `Close`
 * ![image](https://user-images.githubusercontent.com/70658690/214675517-3c7d468f-e4d9-4d97-bd9b-8f692b15110e.png)
   Night Filter
-    * Apply the Night filter to this scene to create the illusion of night lighting.
+    * Apply the Night filter to this Scene to create the illusion of night lighting.

   ![image](https://user-images.githubusercontent.com/70658690/214682559-c3151e92-1a7c-4150-af83-7e16d75bae12.png)

 * `Night effect strength` controls how much of the night filter is applied.
 0 is no effect and 100 is the maximum effect.
-* Rename scene from the top left corner
+* Rename Scene from the top left corner
 * ![image](https://user-images.githubusercontent.com/70658690/214683961-78a3a849-83c5-4122-9d99-76a5a3bfebf5.png)
   Save and exit

 ### Tokens

-While you are the owner of the token, you can do the following
+While you are the owner of the Token, you can do the following
-  * Switch between the tokens you own by clicking `Tab`.
+  * Switch between the Tokens you own by clicking `Tab`.
-  * Move tokens using the left mouse button (with the Pan tool enabled)
+  * Move Tokens using the left mouse button (with the Pan Tool enabled)
-  * Click on a token to select it
+  * Click on a Token to select it
-    * Press `Delete` or `Backspace` to delete the token
+    * Press `Delete` or `Backspace` to delete the Token
-    * Move the token with the arrow keys
+    * Move the Token with the arrow keys
   * Movement is blocked by walls (normal walls, doors, hidden doors, invisible walls)
-  * As the Game Master, you can move the token through walls.
+  * As the Game Master, you can move the Token through walls.
 You will be notified if you collide with a wall.
   * When dragging, right-click to add a waypoint.

-    Releasing the left mouse button will move the token along its waypoints.
+    Releasing the left mouse button will move the Token along its waypoints.

     If snap to grid is enabled.
-The token will snap to the nearest cell.
+The Token will snap to the nearest cell.
 To prevent this, press `Alt` while releasing the left mouse button.
   * Move distance and path is displayed when dragging.
-  * Copy and paste tokens using `Ctrl + V` and `Ctrl + V`.
+  * Copy and paste Tokens using `Ctrl + V` and `Ctrl + V`.

-    Distance is calculated in the same way as the cell based measure tool (see [tools guide](#side buttons))
+    Distance is calculated in the same way as the cell based measure Tool (see [Tools guide](#side buttons))
-  * Double-click on a token to open its configuration panel
+  * Double-click on a Token to open its configuration panel

     ![image](https://user-images.githubusercontent.com/70658690/214686628-7673f0ba-f872-4e47-a28e-fce981703a55.png)
-    * `Display name`: The name of the token
+    * `Display name`: The name of the Token
     * `Token type`: Character type can have vision

-      Mount types can have vision and will grab other tokens on top of them when they move.
+      Mount types can have vision and will grab other Tokens on top of them when they move.

       Item types cannot have vision
-    * `Token size`: The dimensions of the token.
-Scales the token's image to fit (does not stretch).
+    * `Token size`: The dimensions of the Token.
+Scales the Token's image to fit (does not stretch).
     * `Image`: Token's sprite

     ![image](https://user-images.githubusercontent.com/70658690/214688869-dc7e69ef-bcc6-4a11-b4be-34cd9f5dea34.png)
-    * `Has vision`: Does this token have vision.
-Does nothing if the token type is set to `Item`.
+    * `Has vision`: Does this Token have vision.
+Does nothing if the Token type is set to `Item`.
     * `Night vision`: A special light source that only you can see.
-Does nothing if the token does not have vision enabled
+Does nothing if the Token does not have vision enabled
-    * `Token highlighted`: Small light source to show this token even if it's in total darkness.
+    * `Token highlighted`: Small light source to show this Token even if it's in total darkness.
-    * `Light Source`: Select the light source of the token.
+    * `Light Source`: Select the light source of the Token.
 There are a few presets that will automatically change the light depending on the source.

       By selecting `Flickering` or `Pulsing` you can fully configure the effect speed, strength etc.